 Combat, 1953:

-"Tonka bean, lily of the valley and, above all, rose and jasmine that bind, corse and metamorphosis an aldehyde which was a great discovery in perfumery.
-Paris, in its confines of intimate elegance: a fashion designer's salon; a bar where you dress for the cocktail; a restaurant from which you can discover Notre-Dame; a theater where Marivaux is played; a boudoir where the impertinent curiosity of Marcel Proust lingers; a picture dealer's shop on the day of a snobbish opening."
+"Tonka bean, lily of the valley, and, above all, rose and jasmine come together to transform and refine an aldehyde—a groundbreaking discovery in perfumery.
+This fragrance evokes the intimate elegance of Paris: a fashion designer's salon, a bar where you dress for cocktails, a restaurant with a view of Notre-Dame, a theater staging a Marivaux play, a boudoir where the inquisitive curiosity of Marcel Proust lingers, and an art dealer's shop on the day of a chic opening."

 The Launch: